-Computer-generated models make it possible for researchers to predict where invasive species are most likely to spread under future climate conditions.
+Computer-generated models make it possible for researchers to predict where terrestrial invasive species are most likely to spread under future climate conditions.
 Machine learning techniques coupled with field survey data produce reliable maps that managers can use in early detection efforts.
+For this project, data was collected from public records and combined with available environmental data in order to create the SDMs.

-The following species are on the State's "eradicate" list (except narrowleaf bittercress) and currently being studied in this project:
+The following species are on the state's "eradicate" list (except narrowleaf bittercress) and were studied in this project:

 - What is the predicted distribution of the above 9 invasive species for the current climate?